infainiteltd/datagpt/README.md

 #### Employee Onboarding Scenario
 The sample data illustrates how this accelerator could be used for an employee onboarding scenario in across industries.

 In this scenario, a newly hired employee is in the process of onboarding to their organization.
-Leveraging the solution accelerator, she navigates through the extensive offerings of her organization’s health and retirement benefits.
+Leveraging the solution accelerator, she navigates through the extensive offerings of her organization's health and retirement benefits.
 With the newly integrated chat history capabilities, they can revisit previous conversations, ensuring continuity and context across multiple days of research.
 This functionality allows the new employee to efficiently gather and consolidate information, streamlining their onboarding experience.
 [For more details, refer to the README](docs/employee_assistance.md).

 #### Financial Advisor Scenario
 The sample data illustrates how this accelerator could be used in the financial services industry (FSI).

-In this scenario, a financial advisor is preparing for a meeting with a potential client who has expressed interest in Woodgrove Investments’ Emerging Markets Funds.
+In this scenario, a financial advisor is preparing for a meeting with a potential client who has expressed interest in Woodgrove Investments' Emerging Markets Funds.
 The advisor prepares for the meeting by refreshing their understanding of the emerging markets fund's overall goals and the associated risks.

-Now that the financial advisor is more informed about Woodgrove’s Emerging Markets Funds, they're better equipped to respond to questions about this fund from their client.
+Now that the financial advisor is more informed about Woodgrove's Emerging Markets Funds, they're better equipped to respond to questions about this fund from their client.

 #### Contract Review and Summarization Assistant scenario
 Additionally, we have implemented a Legal Review and Summarization Assistant scenario to demonstrate how this accelerator can be utilized in any industry.
 The Legal Review and Summarization Assistant helps professionals manage and interact with a large collection of documents efficiently.
 For more details, refer to the [Contract Review and Summarization Assistant README](docs/contract_assistance.md).